gerardo-garcia/lldp-topo/README.md

 # lldp-topo

-This program takes as input a list of nodes to be connected via ssh (pubkey has been injected in the node) and provides as output a table with the list of links, printing them in a table or CSV format.
+This program takes as input a list of servers to be contacted via ssh (pubkey has been injected in the server) and provides as output a table with the list of links of those servers to existing switches (if any), printing them in a table or CSV format.

 The program assumes that you can access via ssh to the list of nodes/servers and they have lldpd running (the command lldpcli must be available).